hweikel/blog/content/posts/2019-12-29-that-shape-had-none.md

 >The grandest efforts of poetry are where the imagination is called forth, not to produce a distinct form, but a strong working of the mind, still offering what is still repelled, and again creating what is again rejected; the result being what the poet wishes to impress, namely the substitution of a sublime feeling of the unimaginable for a mere image.

-Milton’s poetry is compelling because it hovers just beyond the limits of the mind.
-Detail is gestural rather than representational, defying visualization but offering something more interesting in its place.
+Milton’s poetry is at its best when it hovers just beyond the limits of the mind.
+This scene's detail is gestural rather than representational, defying visualization but offering something more interesting in its place.
 No matter how hard we struggle, poetry will never be painting; these lines embrace the medium rather than fighting it.